mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/Content.webp) Content:
 - A plethora of restored content, consistency fixes, integrated content, and "grey area" bug fixes thanks to [Goodies](https://www.nexusmods.com/newvegas/mods/91028).
-- A collection of small vanilla-friendly gameplay improvements from [EVEM](https://www.nexusmods.com/newvegas/mods/78877).
+- A collection of small vanilla-friendly gameplay improvements from [EVEM](https://www.nexusmods.com/newvegas/mods/78877) and [EDEM](https://www.nexusmods.com/newvegas/mods/73803).
 - DLCs get delayed until you reach their appropriate level or until you visit their respective starting locations, instead of all being dumped into your quest log at the start of the game.
 - New dungeons to explore and loot to be found.
 - Balanced backpacks have been added to the game, providing you a choice for more carrying capacity at the cost of mobility.
 - Many new pieces of armour and clothes have been added and distributed, greatly increasing equipment variety and making some unique NPCs stand out more.
 - A small, curated collection of new weapons has been added to fill some gaps present in the vanilla arsenal, and some of the vanilla weapons have been revised and rebalanced.
 - Unique equipment that used to be vendor exclusive has been hand-placed in various locations across the Mojave, incentivising exploration.
 If you want spoilers, you can find their locations [here](/docs/UsefulInformation).
+- Mojave Express Dropboxes have been overhauled to be much more useful, and now serve as an expanding upgradable universal storage system.
 - NPCs will patrol the roads, travelling between towns, occupying locations, exploring the desert, and reacting dynamically to your choices throughout the game.
-- Hundreds of hand-placed and vanilla-friendly creature & raider spawn points in appropriate locations throughout the whole Mojave.
+- Hundreds of hand-placed and vanilla-friendly enemy spawn points in appropriate locations throughout the whole Mojave.
-- Ghoul outfits and armour have been expanded.
+- Ghoul variety has been expanded with more outfits and armour.

 ---